nikkolasg/hackmd/ipp.md

 ### Groth16 Aggregated Verification

-We can actually combine multiple verifications, from differents proofs represented as vectors $(\mbf{A},\mbf{B}, \mbf{C})$  and different public inputs $\mbf{a}$ into one.
+We can actually combine multiple verifications, from differents proofs represented as vectors $(\mathbf{A},\mathbf{B}, \mathbf{C})$  and different public inputs $\mathbf{a}$ into one.
 The way to do this is to make a **random linear combination** of each of the parts of the equation.
 The reason we must perform a random linear combination is to avoid the aggregator to find some combinations of proof that makes the verification pass while some of them are invalid.
 By randomizing the combination, probability to pass verification with invalid proofs becomes negligible.
 It is a common trick in cryptography.

-Let's define $\mbf{r} = (1,r,r^2,r^3,\dots,r^{n-1})$ a structured vector from a random $r$ element.
+Let's define $\mathbf{r} = (1,r,r^2,r^3,\dots,r^{n-1})$ a structured vector from a random $r$ element.
 The **randomized verification equation** is:
 $$
 \prod e(A_i,B_i^{r_i}) = e(G^{\alpha \sum_{i=0}^{n-1} r^i} ,H^\beta)\cdot e(\prod_i S_i^{ \sum_{j=0}^{n-1} a_{i,j}},H^\delta) \cdot e(\prod_i C_i^{r^i}, H^{\delta })
 $$

 The left part is clearly a random linear combination since each $A_i$ is combined with a $B_i$ scaled by the corresponding $r_i$
 The left-most part of the right side is also a random linear combination.
 Let's look at a simple example.
-We would like to make a random linear combination of elements of the form $e(G^\alpha,H^\beta)$, we can do so via the vector $\mbf{r}$ like this
+We would like to make a random linear combination of elements of the form $e(G^\alpha,H^\beta)$, we can do so via the vector $\mathbf{r}$ like this
 $$
 e(G^\alpha,H^\beta)^{r_0} * e(G^\alpha,H^\beta)^{r_1} = e(G,H)^{\alpha r_0 \beta} *e(G,H)^{\alpha r_1 \beta} \textrm{    (1)}\\= e(G,H)^{\alpha r_0 \beta + \alpha r_1 \beta} = e(G,H)^{\alpha (r_0 + r_1)\beta } \textrm{   (2)}= e(G^{\alpha \sum_i r_i},H^\beta)
 $$